Back |

 Finishing Salt

-Sel gris has a gray color from the salt ponds in France, where it’s harvested.
-It has a more mineral flavor than other flaky salts, adding a briny flavor to fish dishes.
+Sel gris, or grey sea salt, gets its gray color from salt ponds in France, where it’s harvested.
+It has a more mineral-forward and briny flavor than other flaky salts and makes the perfect flourish to finished fish dishes.

 four flavor infused salts in packaging